rezakarbasi/RL-agent-trader/connection-test/README.md

 # MQL - Python Connection Test

 This is a simple test to check the connection between MQL5 and Python.
-The instructions and code have been taken from the [MQL5 forum](https://www.mql5.com/en/blogs/post/706665) with the note that it is claimed to work with both MQL4 and MQL5, but the author has only tested it on MQL5.
+The instructions and code have been taken from the [MQL5 forum](https://www.mql5.com/en/blogs/post/706665) with the note that it is claimed to work with both MQL4 and MQL5, but I've only tested it on MQL5.

 To set up the connection, follow these steps: